makandra/gemika/README.md

 Here's what Gemika can give your test's development setup (all features are opt-in):

-- Test one codebase against multiple sets of gem dependency sets (e.g. Rails 4.2, Rails 5.0).
+- Test one codebase against multiple sets of runtime gem dependency sets (e.g. Rails 2.3, Rails 5.0).
-- Test one codebase against multiple Ruby versions (e.g. Ruby 2.1.8, Ruby 2.3.1).
+- Test one codebase against multiple Ruby versions (e.g. Ruby 1.8.7, Ruby 2.3.10).
 - Test one codebase against multiple database types (currently MySQL or PostgreSQL).
-- Compute a matrix of all possible dependency permutations (Ruby, gem set, database type).
+- Compute a matrix of all possible dependency permutations (Ruby, runtime gems, database type).
 Manually exclude incompatible dependency permutations (e.g. Rails 5.0 does not work with Ruby 2.1).
 - Let developers enter their local credentials for MySQL and PostgreSQL in a `database.yml` file.
 - Define default Ruby version, gem dependencies and database for developers who don't care about every possible permutation for everyday work.
 - Help configure a [Travis CI](https://travis-ci.org/) build that tests every dependency permutation after each `git push`.
 - Share your Ruby / gem dependeny / database permutation between local development and Travis CI.
 - Define an [ActiveRecord database migration](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) that sets up your test database.
 - Automatically drop and re-create your test database before each run of your test suite.
-- Configure RSpec to wrap each example in a transaction that is rolled back when the example ends.
-This way each example starts with a blank database.
+- Work around breaking changes in RSpec, Ruby and other gems

 ## Compatibility